You must be ready with the map of all the beaches you plan on exploring. While at it, we thought why not help you make it even more delicious.

 Chow down the Snapper Tandoori and Fish Carfreal, the Reichado Pomfret or munch on buckets of shrimp.
 The awesome food, great live music, with the magnificent view makes this the ultimate traveler paradise.

-Bomra’s, Candolim: Serving up a deletable Burmese fare is Bomra’s at Candolim – owned and run by Bawmra Jap, a Burmese chef!
+Bomra’s, Candolim: Serving up a delectable Burmese fare is Bomra’s at Candolim – owned and run by Bawmra Jap, a Burmese chef!
 Once believed to be a secret grove amongst food connoisseurs, it is now quickly gaining a fan following.

 Find your place in the romantic yet lounge-like atmosphere and get exotic with Crackling Pork, Pomelo and Pomegranate Salad or the Snapper with Lemon Grass, Chili, Fish sauce steamed to perfection.
-Also try The Glass Palace Menu, dishes personally recommended by author Amitav Ghosh.
+Also, try The Glass Palace Menu, dishes personally recommended by author Amitav Ghosh.

 Start with the prawn or chicken Souvlaki with homemade pita bread.
 Or kleftiko, a traditional lamb stew served with unctuous feta cheese.
 End the Grecian evening with plates of the deliciously addictive profiterole balls.
-Unlike a lot of restaurants in Goa, they open everyday including Sundays.
+Unlike a lot of restaurants in Goa, they open every day including Sundays.

 Lila Café, Arpora (near Baga): This laid back pretty café overlooking the Baga creek is where you come to nurse your hangover with their dreamlike German breakfast.
-Try the Swiss Roesti, apple cinnamon ice cream and the farmer’s omelets.
+Try the Swiss Roesti, apple cinnamon ice cream, and the farmer’s omelets.

-Their sandwiches made out of fresh, flaky, crisp and buttery croissants are a must try.
+Their sandwiches made out of fresh, flaky, crisp and buttery croissants are a must-try.
 The homemade jam and the apple pie are to die for.
-Also check out the lifestyle store inside – run by the owner.
+Also, check out the lifestyle store inside – run by the owner.
 Opens only till 5 PM.

 J&A Little Italy, Baga – Head over here if you are thinking of a romantic candlelit dinner under the open skies.
 You will be serenaded with soft lighting, subtle decor with clean lines and simple food yet bursting with flavors.